Chapter 1: one

 George notices that Samuel now stutters constantly when speaking which makes him quite worrisome.

-George plops down next to Samuel, who's face suddenly changes from flustered to upset.
+George plops down next to Samuel, whose face suddenly changes from flustered to upset.
 "Hey, what's wrong Sammy?"
 Samuel looks down at his book for a while.
 "O-Oh it's nothing!
 Why wouldn't I be alright?" he says, forcing out a cheerful voice.
 He looks back up at George. "...Thanks for, you know, stopping me."

 "Don't thank me.
 You were able to come to your senses and stop yourself.
 I hardly did anything.
 You should be thanking yourself."